-A well-stocked kit that comes with food, tools, first aid items, hygiene products, and more.
-Four emergency blankets, 2 LED lanterns, and a portable stove are welcomed additions.
-Water that comes with it has a 5-year shelf life.
+Comes with food, tools, first aid items, hygiene products, and more.
+4 emergency blankets, 2 LED lanterns, and a portable stove are welcomed additions.
+Water that has 5-year shelf life.
 Backpack material feels durable.

-Although on the compact side, this kit is packed with essentials including first aid items, food and water.
-Includes a survival blanket.
-Owners say that the size is perfect for stowing it in a vehicle.
-Available at a decent price point.
+Although on the compact side, it has essential first aid, food, and water.
+Includes survival blanket.
+Owners say that size is perfect for stowing it in a car.
+Last 3 days shared between 2 people.

-The backpack doesn't have much extra space to add items, plus the material it's made of is on the flimsy side.
-Kits have been reported to have pieces missing upon arrival.
+The backpack doesn't have much extra space to add items, plus the material is flimsy.

 Gathering the items you might need in the midst of a natural disaster can certainly cause anxiety, but consider how stressful it would be if you and your family lacked the much-needed essentials if the unthinkable did occur.
 The thought of this unfortunate scenario won’t bog you down if you keep a well-thought-out natural disaster kit on hand.